nmfs-opensci/10-26-21-508-Compliance/README.md

 Jordan Watson: Here's the pdf that shows the NMFS colors.
 I got this from the Comms folks at the AKRO https://drive.google.com/file/d/1CAtChh5z1XucyXLx72yJWz6F-sdU9mP6/view?usp=sharing.
 This is what Christine put into the nmfs color palette.
 If that's helpful

+Jordan Watson: https://drive.google.com/file/d/1-UuTsuMPHzzD-EzweGeOEU_2zWuseltD/view?usp=sharing.
+FWIW - a branding guide also given to me by the AKR

+Curt Whitmire: The NOAA brand guidance and templates is now available on an internal Google site. https://sites.google.com/noaa.gov/inside-fisheries-comms/communications/products-and-services/brand-guidance-and-templates

 ## Help for testing for accessibility

 Molly: Has resources to do this